ualibweb/SmiNav/README.md

 ## Downlad binaries from Releases

-For Ubuntu and Debian systems, download the base `SmiNav_Linux.zip`
+For Linux x86, download the base `SmiNav_Linux.zip`

 For Arm64 Linux systems like Raspi, download the `SmiNav_LinuxArm.zip`